TJBApplications/SyracuseSampleCode/README.md

 Importantly, not all the code in these were written by me.
 The problems provide code for us to start with, and then I had to complete certain methods to run the program.

-The lines I wrote for plurality were 66 - 102 (Marked with TODO's as well) The lines I wrote for runoff were 127 - 229
+The lines I wrote for plurality were 66 - 102 and the lines I wrote for runoff were 127 - 229